Big tech grapples with Russian state media, propaganda

 Meanwhile, Microsoft announced it wouldn’t display content or ads from RT and Sputnik, or include RT's apps in its app store.
 And Google’s YouTube restricted Russian-state media from monetizing the site through ads, although the outlets are still uploading videos every few minutes on the site.

-By comparison, the hands-off approach taken by TikTok, a Chinese platform popular in the U.S. for short, funny videos, has allowed pro-Russian propaganda to flourish on its site.
-The company did not respond to messages seeking comment.
+On TikTok, a Chinese platform popular in the U.S. for short, funny videos, state-affiliated media is not labeled as such.
+And pro-Russian pro-Russian propaganda and misinformation around the war has flourished on its site.

-One recent video posted to RT's TikTok channel features a clip of Steve Bannon, a former top adviser to ex-President Donald Trump who now hosts a podcast with a penchant for misinformation and conspiracy theories.
+One recent video posted to RT's TikTok channel, which is still active in the U.S., features a clip of Steve Bannon, a former top adviser to ex-President Donald Trump who now hosts a podcast with a penchant for misinformation and conspiracy theories.

 “Ukraine isn’t even a country.
 It’s kind of a concept,” Bannon said in the clip, echoing a claim by Russian President Vladimir Putin.
 “So when we talk about sovereignty and self-determination it’s just a corrupt area where the Clintons have turned into a colony where they can steal money.”

-Already, Facebook's efforts to limit Russian state media's reach have drawn ire from Russian officials.
+Already, Facebook's efforts to limit Russian state media's reach have drawn ire from Russia.
 Last week, Meta officials said they had rebuffed Russia's request to stop fact-checking or labeling posts made by Russian state media.
 Kremlin officials responded by restricting access to Facebook.

 “We believe turning off our services would silence important expression at a crucial time,” Clegg wrote on Twitter Sunday.